 Them: “Hmm running isn’t really my thing… maybe drinks sometime?”

 You: “For sure.
 I gotta show you this great beer place on University Ave.”

 Them: “Sounds good, we should stop by the wine bar there too!”

-Without The Tightening Noose, if they reject your proposal, then every premature detail you provided makes you look ridiculous for having jumped the gun.
-The Tightening Noose tactic keeps the two of you in sync at every step of the planning.
+Without The Tightening Lasso, if they reject your proposal, then every premature detail you provided makes you look ridiculous for having jumped the gun.
+The Tightening Lasso tactic keeps the two of you in sync at every step of the planning.

 This tactic is based on avoiding a different type of weakness that our original text had which we haven’t pointed out yet.
 Here’s the original text again:

 “Let’s go running, I know an awesome trail in Fremont.
 Are you free on Saturday afternoon?”

 The weakness is a failure to communicate a Best Alternative To A Negotiated Agreement (BATNA).
 The BATNA is a well-known concept in negotiation theory, with its own Wikipedia page and everything.